pragmint/open-practices/practices/refactor.md

 Have there been instances where inadequate testing led to unexpected behavior post-refactoring?
 Are there any gaps in testing coverage that could hinder refactoring initiatives?

+### Managing Refactoring Tasks

+How does your team manage the size and scope of refactoring tasks?
+Have there been instances of attempting too much in a single refactor, resulting in complications?
+How do you prioritize refactoring tasks to ensure the most critical areas are addressed first?

+### Monitoring and Roll-back

+How quickly can your team detect issues introduced by refactoring through your monitoring tools?
+What improvements can be made to your monitoring and roll-back systems to better support refactoring efforts?
+How do you track and analyze data from monitoring tools to prevent similar issues in future refactoring efforts?

+### Frequency and Timing

+What is the typical interval between refactoring sessions in your organization?
+Have you observed any challenges stemming from prolonged gaps between refactors?
+How can you encourage a culture of frequent, incremental refactoring to mitigate technical debt accumulation?

+### Legacy Code Refactoring

+How do you approach refactoring efforts in legacy codebases?
+What strategies do you employ to ensure careful planning and incremental changes in legacy systems?
+Are there specific techniques or tools your team utilizes to identify high-impact areas for refactoring in legacy code?